Scroll 1 – The Prophet speaks

 In the beginning, there was a giant explosion creating infinite parallel universes.
 These universes held magic within them.
 Some had strong magic, and some had weak magic.
 If the magic was too strong, the universe would be destroyed from the misuse of power.
 If the magic was too weak, then people would die from sadness because they would have no hope.
 The magic of hope is a strong enough magic to keep a universe alive.

-No one knows how the universe came about.
+No one knows how exactly the universe came about.
 Not even I was given the vision of what became before the universe.
-Another mystery I pondered upon was the city of Ruinoneo, as that city was older than the universe itself and held together by a strange powerful magic.
+Another mystery I pondered upon was the city of Ruinoneo, as the city was older than the universe itself and held together by a strange powerful magic.
 A magic that baffles all wizards who enter the city and survive.
 No one knows how the city of Ruinoneo came into being, and no one will ever gain this knowledge.

 Centuries came and passed before the beginning of life came into being.
 The four elements of earth, fire, water, and air existed but Spirit had not entered yet.
 When Spirit descended upon the elements, life came into existence.
-The beginning of life marked the beginning of human, animals, and plants.
+The beginning of life marked the beginning of humans, animals, and plants.
 Some believe that humankind came about as an accident, a plague that would consume and destroy the planet.
 There were other races created who often fought with humans and even among themselves.

 These races included the medes who had beaks like an eagle and stood upright like a man.
 They were intelligent and lived more than ten times as long as humans.
 Medes became seekers of knowledge and often kept to themselves.
 Men had fought wars with the medes because it was man who wanted to gain glory for conquering the lands… a glory that would quickly vanish with their short life spans.